Summary

 - has received a blood transfusion or blood products

-- has lowered immunity due to immune system deficiency, abnormal blood conditions or disorders, cancer, HIV or certain medications
+- has lowered immunity due to immune deficiency, abnormal blood conditions or disorders, cancer, HIV or certain medications

 - lives in a household with someone who has lowered immunity.

-Side effects of rotavirus vaccine
+Side effects of the rotavirus vaccine

 Rare side effects of the rotavirus vaccine

-Intussusception (a blockage caused by one portion of the bowel sliding into the next piece of bowel like the pieces of a telescope) can occur (on rare occasions) in babies, mainly in the first one to 7 days following the first or second dose of rotavirus vaccine.
-Signs that a baby may have intussusception include:
+There is a very small risk of intussusception (bowel blockage caused by one portion of bowel sliding into the next like a telescope) in the first one to 7 days following the first or second dose of rotavirus vaccine.
+Take your baby to your doctor or to the hospital if they:

-- bouts of crying
+- have repeated, sudden bouts of crying

-- passing blood in their stools (poo).
+- pass blood in their stools (poo).

 Concerns about immunisation side effects